-The return on equity of 11.94 % in CY 2022, is lower than 16.05% return of the previous year due to lower net income in 2022, coupled with higher equity resulting from the CY2022 net income and sale of treasury from total revenues.
+The return on equity of 11.94 % in CY 2022, is lower than 16.05% return of the previous year due to lower net income in 2022, coupled with higher equity resulting from the CY2022 net income and sale of treasury shares in September 2022.
+Gross profit margin decreased from 28.05% to 24.74% in 2022 due to increased input costs, given the abnormal supply conditions and weakening of the peso.

-7 Average Equity Attributable to Equity Holders of the Parent is derived by dividing in two (2) the sum of beginning Equity Attributable to Equity Holders of the Parent and ending Equity Attributable to Equity Holders of the Parent.
+&lt;sup>7 Average Equity Attributable to Equity Holders of the Parent is derived by dividing in two (2) the sum of beginning Equity

+Attributable to Equity Holders of the Parent and ending Equity Attributable to Equity Holders of the Parent.
+Gross Profit is calculated by deducting cost of sales and cost of educational, installation, hospital and consultancy service from total revenues.